Richard Beymer

-George Richard Beymer Jr. (born February 20, 1938) is an American actor, filmmaker and artist who played the roles of Tony in the film version of West Side Story (1961), Peter in The Diary of Anne Frank (1959), and Ben Horne on the television series Twin Peaks (1990–1991, 2017).
+George Richard Beymer Jr. (born February 20, 1938) is an American actor, filmmaker and visual artist who played the roles of Tony in the 1961 film adaptation of West Side Story, Peter van Daan in The Diary of Anne Frank (1959), and Ben Horne on the television series Twin Peaks.

-Early life

-Beymer was born in Avoca, Iowa, to George Richard Beymer, a printer, and his wife, Eunice (née Goss).
-He and his family moved in 1940 to Los Angeles.

 Acting career

 Child actor

-In 1949, Beymer began acting in television in a Los Angeles TV series for children Sandy Dreams (1949–53).
-He did it for three years, rehearsing after school during the week and recording it on Saturdays.
+Beymer acted on television in Los Angeles for three years in a show called Sandy Dreams, rehearsing after school during the week and recording it on Saturdays.
 The show ended when he was 13.

 Beymer made his feature-film debut in Vittorio De Sica's Stazione Termini (1953).
-De Sica cast him in part because his dark complexion made him look like Jennifer Jones' nephew.

-He was under contract to Jones' husband, David O. Selznick, for a year.
-Selznick loaned him to Warners to play Jane Wyman's piano protege in So Big (1953).
+He was under contract to David O. Selznick for a year.

-The contract with Selznick only lasted a year.
-Beymer found himself in much demand on television: Cavalcade of America (1954) and Johnny Tremain (1957).
+The contract with Selznick lasted for one year.
+Beymer was in much demand on television: Cavalcade of America (1954) and Johnny Tremain (1957).
 He guest starred in 26 Men, Zane Grey Theatre, Make Room for Daddy, The Gray Ghost, Navy Log, Whirlybirds, Sky King, Jane Wyman Presents The Fireside Theatre, and Schlitz Playhouse.
-He auditioned unsuccessfully for the role played by Sal Mineo in Rebel Without a Cause (1954).